ahmedabadawi/ahmedabadawi.github.com/_posts/2018-05-07-Dockerize-Microservices-Development-Environment.md

 CMD ["nginx", "-g", "daemon off;"]
 ```

-Nginx configuration in simple words are stating that the server is running on port 80, and states the root folder for the Angular app, then configures each service as an upstream that will be used in the proxy configuration based on the URL.
+Nginx configuration in simple words are stating that the server is running on *port 80*, and states the *root folder for the Angular app*, then configures *each service as an upstream* that will be used in the proxy configuration based on the URL.
 ```
 http {
   resolver  127.0.0.11;   # Docker DNS Internal resolver